Susmita Mohanty: Professional life

-She served as an honorary Minister of State in Odisha on the invitation of then-Chief Minister Naveen Patnaik to lead the Mo School program, which aims to improve state-run schools.
+In 2017, Mohanty served as an honorary Minister of State in Odisha on the invitation of then-Chief Minister Naveen Patnaik to lead the Mo School program, which aims to improve state-run schools through alumni engagement.

+In 2017, Mohanty participated in the first Antarctic Biennale.
+In 2009, she visited the Arctic to deliver an invited lecture at the Swedish Institute of Space Physics in Kiruna.

+Mohanty has also advocated for the use of space technology for climate action, citing Earth-observation satellites for their role in monitoring and mitigating climate change.

 Mohanty is the co-founder of the City As a Spaceship (CAAS) Collective.
 CAAS promotes a new way of thinking about humans and their relationships with their habitats, transporters, and environment, aiming to design future cities as small, spaceship-like closed-loop eco-systems.
 The CAAS Collective was invited for residencies by KHOJ Studios, New Delhi in 2018 and by Cove Park in Loch Long, Scotland, in 2022.

 In 2025, Mohanty was selected for a residency at the Rockefeller Center's Bellagio Center, joining a class of 105 global leaders from 33 countries.
+In 2025, Mohanty launched her first podcast ‘Space for Diplomacy'.
 Mohanty is represented by multiple speaker bureaus, including the London Speaker Bureau.

+In her contribution to KPMG's "30 Voices on 2030: The Future of Space" report in May 2020, Mohanty stated that the space race of the 21st century would be between private companies rather than nations.